GOP nominate Molinaro to run for governor

 Molinaro, the Dutchess County executive, promised a “bold property tax cut” and an end to “corporate welfare” that he said Cuomo has used in multibillion dollar economic development programs for corporations, at the expense of everyday New Yorkers who pay some of the nation’s highest taxes.

-Molinaro quoted former Republican Gov. Teddy Roosevelt, as well as former Gov. Mario Cuomo, in calling for a new Republican initiative.

-“I look out from this podium into the eyes of New York Republicans seated here, but also into those of Democrats and independents who may be watching at home or online, to liberals, conservatives, and moderates: gay, straight, black, white, Asian, Latino, young, old, married and unmarried, to those able to pay their bills and those struggling too hard,” Molinaro said in his acceptance speech.
+Molinaro quoted former Republican Gov. Teddy Roosevelt, as well as former Gov. Mario Cuomo, in calling for a new Republican initiative that includes “liberals, conservatives, and moderates: gay, straight, black, white, Asian, Latino, young, old, married and unmarried, to those able to pay their bills and those struggling too hard.”

-“I speak to you all from the depths of my soul in saying: I care.
-I know what it means to struggle.
+“I know what it means to struggle.
 I know what it’s like to need a helping hand.
 And, I care about making your life a little better, a little fuller and a lot easier,” he said.
 “Teddy Roosevelt was right.
 We don’t say it enough.
 ‘Nobody cares how much you know, until they know how much you care.’
 Indeed.”

+“Humility,” Molinaro said, “is something I learned as a boy.
+It’s hard not that feel it when the cereal you shovel into your mouth before school is paid for with food stamps.”

+After it was pointed out that half the seats in the convention area were not filled, former Gov. George Pataki, who was treated as a conquering hero at the convention for his 1994 upset of then-Gov. Mario Cuomo, said, “They don’t know Marc, but they didn’t know me.
+When they get to know him over the next five months, I think he’s going to surprise a lot of people.”

 Comments